How to Choose the Right Heel Height for You

 If your heart is truly pining for extreme height, a platform shoe might be the way to go, but tread carefully.
 If you are hoping for a 5-inch boost, a 1.5-inch platform could make it so your foot is actually sitting at a 3.5 angle.

 However, because the platform sits under the toe, it will throw you off balance, and might cause more rigidity than is necessary below the arch.
 The key to the perfect platform heel is trial and error.
 Try on shoes, and see if you can balance on them easily.

 One Last Important Caveat

-This article is about high heels, and foot pain.
-While a great high heel at the right height might not be harmful to your feet, it will still slow down your walking speed, and in the long term might cause problems with the knee joint.
+This article is about high heels and foot pain.
+While a great high heel at the right height might not be harmful to your feet, it will still slow down your walking speed and could cause problems with your knee joints over time.

-As long as you don’t wear high heels every day, and alternate them with lower shoes that have the appropriate insole, your feet and joints will probably be okay.
-If you have pre-existing joint problems, you should probably be extra careful.
+As long as you don’t wear high heels every day and alternate them with lower shoes that have the appropriate insole, your feet and joints will probably be okay.
+If you have pre-existing joint problems, you should be extra careful when wearing heels.